eon01/flasklate/README.md

 # flasklate
-A code template to Start Flask projects
+A code template to start Flask projects

 ## Without Docker